How to Live Stream Remotely without Wifi or Ethernet in 2024

 Perhaps the simplest solution for internet access in a remote area is to simply use a mobile hotspot.
 Depending on the strength of the local signal, this can be sufficient.
 Modern 4G LTE networks can exceed 5 Mbps upload speeds.
 That’s enough bandwidth for streaming live in HD, but not at true broadcast quality.

 5G networks, on the other hand, will reach speeds of up to 1 Gbps for download.
 In addition, 5G networks have extra-low latency.
-When 5G becomes more commonplace, live streaming from the field will become much easier.
+When 5G becomes more commonplace, the field will become much easier.

 However, mobile hotspots are hindered by mobile hotspot’s limited battery life and wildly fluctuating signal speeds.
 Overall, it’s a quick-fix solution that can be used in a last-resort situation, but it is still relatively unreliable.
 WiFi hotspots for live streaming are an evolving technology.